-Kefir is a fermented milk product (cow, goat or sheep milk) that tastes like a drinkable yogurt.
-Kefir benefits include high levels of vitamin B12, calcium, magnesium, vitamin K2, biotin, folate, enzymes and probiotics.
+Kefir is a fermented milk product (made from cow, goat or sheep’s milk) that tastes like a drinkable yogurt.
+Kefir benefits include providing high levels of vitamin B12, calcium, magnesium, vitamin K2, biotin, folate, enzymes and probiotics.

-There are many reasons to consume kombucha, a fermented beverage of black tea and sugar (from various sources like cane sugar, fruit or honey).
-It contains a colony of bacteria and yeast that are responsible for initiating the fermentation process once combined with sugar.
+Kombucha is a fermented beverage made of black tea and sugar (from various sources like cane sugar, fruit or honey).
+It contains a colony of bacteria and yeast that is responsible for initiating the fermentation process once combined with sugar.
 Do fermented foods like kombucha contain alcohol?
 Kombucha has trace amounts of alcohol but too little to cause intoxication or even to be noticeable.
 Other fermented foods, such as yogurt or fermented veggies, typically do not have any alcohol.

 Sauerkraut is one of the oldest traditional foods, with very long roots in German, Russian and Chinese cuisine, for example.
 Sauerkraut means “sour cabbage” in German, although the Germans weren’t actually the first to make sauerkraut (it’s believed the Chinese were).
-Made from fermented cabbage, it’s high in dietary fiber, vitamin A, vitamin C, vitamin K and B vitamins.
+Made from fermented green or red cabbage, sauerkraut is high in dietary fiber, vitamin A, vitamin C, vitamin K and B vitamins.
 It’s also a great source of iron, copper, calcium, sodium, manganese and magnesium.
-Sauerkraut has a variety of beneficial effects on human health; it boosts digestive health, aids circulation, fights inflammation, strengthens bones and reduces cholesterol levels.

-Another beneficial fermented food is tempeh, which is a soybean product that is created by adding a tempeh starter (which is a mix of live mold).
-When it sits for a day or two, it becomes a cake-like product that contains both probiotics and a hefty dose of protein too.
+Another beneficial fermented food made with soybeans is tempeh, a product that is created by combining soybeans with a tempeh starter (which is a mix of live mold).
+When it sits for a day or two, it becomes a dense, cake-like product that contains both probiotics and a hefty dose of protein too.
 Tempeh is similar to tofu but not as spongy and more “grainy.”

-Kimchi is a traditional fermented Korean dish that is made from vegetables including cabbage, plus spices like ginger, garlic and pepper, and other seasoning.
+Kimchi is a traditional fermented Korean dish that is made from vegetables, including cabbage, plus spices like ginger, garlic and pepper, and other seasoning.
 It’s often added to Korean recipes like rice bowls, ramen or bibimbap.

 9. Raw Cheese